sackvoich/sackvoich/README.md

 # Hello, World! 👋

-I'm Saveliy, a learning developer, especially passionate about Python 💖.
+I'm Saveliy, a learning developer, especially passionate about Python and Computer Vision💖.
 I love exploring new technologies and expanding my skills, from neural networks to GUI development with Qt.

 ## 💻 Technologies & Interests
 - **Python**: my main language and passion.